Error handling

 User-facing vs. developer-facing messages

 - User-facing: short, actionable, in the user's language.
 "Panel name must be unique."
 Avoid technical detail.
-This is the exception's
+For

 detailsand the log line, not the message.